 The Film B.A. is an open major and does not require a separate application form.
 Interested students can apply to UCF through Undergraduate Admissions and select Film as your prospective major.

 Declare your Major

 Upon acceptance to UCF, declare Motion Picture, B.A. (aka Film, B.A.) for your degree.
-Film is under the College of Arts and Humanities.
+When declaring or changing your major to Film, please choose Nicholson School of Communication and Media.
 Eventually, you will have to declare a minor as well.